-Once you have submitted your proxy, you have the right to revoke your proxy at any time before it is voted by:

-- (1) sending a written revocation to the Corporate Secretary; - (2) submitting a later dated proxy; or - (3) attending the Annual Meeting and voting in person.
+- A. Yes, once you have submitted your proxy, you have the right to revoke your proxy at any time before it is voted by: - (1) Sending a written revocation to the Corporate Secretary; - (2) Submitting a later dated proxy; or - (3) Attending the Annual Meeting and voting in person.